 - Closing price on NSE: INR 874.3 per share (up 0.84% from IPO price for retail investors)

-The government once again visited the IPO street with the maiden offer of India’s only reinsurance player.
-GIC raised INR 11,256.83 crore by selling 124,700,000 shares in the IPO.
-The government priced the offer in the range of INR 855 – 912 per share but retail investors were offered a discount of INR 45 per share on this.
+India’s sole reinsurance player, GIC, made its debut on the IPO street, offering the government’s maiden share.
+The IPO raised a significant INR 11,256.83 crore by selling 124,700,000 shares.
+Priced in the range of INR 855 to INR 912 per share, retail investors were granted a discount of INR 45 per share.

 As High Networth Individuals (HNIs) and retail investors stayed away, it is not widely remembered even after featuring among the biggest IPOs in India.
 Apart from the IPO’s big size, poor listings of ICICI Lombard and SBI Life Insurance played spoilsport for GIC as it had a subdued listing.
 Thanks to the discount, retail investors were saved and the stock closed the listing day with marginal gains.